Fecal Microbiota Transplantation for Diverticulitis

 The trial information does not specify if you need to stop taking your current medications.
 However, if you have used antibiotics in the last 90 days, you may not be eligible to participate.

-What data supports the effectiveness of the treatment Fecal Microbiota Transplantation (FMT) for diverticulitis?
+What prior data suggests that Fecal Microbiota Transplantation is safe for diverticulitis?

 Who Is on the Research Team?